lucamartucci/lucamartucci.github.io/index.md

 title: Home
 ---

-I'm a PhD student in the Stat&CS program at Bocconi University.
-Previously I studied at UCSB and Rutgers University, many thanks to all the professors who taught and helped me there.
+I am a PhD student in the Stat&CS program at Bocconi University.
+Previously I studied at UCSB and Rutgers University, I'm grateful to all the professors who taught and helped me there.

-You can reach me at *jiyu dot zhang at phd dot unibocconi dot it*
+You may reach me at *jiyu dot zhang at phd dot unibocconi dot it*

-***
+---

+## Academic Interests

 I like interesting mathematical problems with motivation from computation.